-Cannabis sativa use dates back to 2700 B.C.^{2,5} Marijuana (MJ) refers to a mixture of the leaves and flowering tops.3 The smoke from burning cannabis includes 61 different cannabinoids.^{2,6} The major psychoactive ingredient in marijuana is delta-9-tetrahydrocannabinol (D9-THC).
-The medicinal effects of MJ include anti-nausea, muscle relaxing, anticonvulsant and reduction of intraocular pressure.6 Cannabis therefore has found use as an antiemetic to deal with the nausea associated with anticancer chemotherapy and for relief for those suffering from glaucoma.
-The debate continues on medical use and the complete legalization of the drug.

-Several factors come into play when considering the behavioral effects of (D9)-THC.
+- 1.1 Background - Cannabis sativa use dates back to 2700 B.C.
+Marijuana (MJ) refers to a mixture of the leaves and flowering tops.
+The smoke from burning cannabis includes 61 different cannabinoids.
+The major psychoactive ingredient in marijuana is delta-9tetrahydrocannabinol (D9-THC).
+The medicinal effects of MJ include anti-nausea, muscle relaxing, anticonvulsant and reduction of intraocular pressure.
+Cannabis therefore has found use as an antiemetic to deal with the nausea associated with anticancer chemotherapy and for relief for those suffering from glaucoma.
+The debate continues on medical use and the complete legalization of the drug. - Several factors come into play when considering the behavioral effects of (D9)-THC.
 These include the route of administration (smoked or ingested), THC concentration of the plant (dose), the experience of the user, the user's vulnerability to psychoactive effects, and the setting of the use.
 The desirable effects of MJ include an increased sense of well-being, mild euphoria, relaxation and a mild sedative-hypnotic effect.
 Its clinical effects are similar to those of alcohol and the anti-anxiety agents.
 The side-effects of MJ use include impairment of cognitive functions, alteration of the user's perception of time and distance, reaction time, learning and short-term memory.
-Also MJ has been shown to interfere with a person's ability or willingness to concentrate.
-Cannabis causes temporal disintegration such that the individual loses the ability to store information in the short term and is easily distracted.

-The physiological effects may include an increase in heart rate and blood pressure, conjunctival suffusion, vasodilation, dry mouth and throat and a decrease in respiratory rate.
-The individual may also experience increased hunger (munchies).

-D9-THC is rapidly metabolized to the inactive metabolite, Carboxy-THC.^{1,4,5,6} In urine, this major metabolite, Carboxy-THC is pursued due to D9-THC only being present in minute quantities.6 Carboxy-THC in urine has been conjugated with glucuronic acid to improve excretion.
-The detection time of Carboxy-THC in urine following marijuana use varies dependent upon various pharmacological factors such as the dose obtained, the route of administration, and the rates of metabolism and excretion.1

-- 1.2.1 Huestis, M.A., Mitchell, J.M. and Cone, E.J.
+MJ has been shown to interfere with a person's ability or willingness to concentrate.
+Cannabis causes temporal disintegration such that the individual loses the ability to store information in the short term and is easily distracted. - The physiological effects may include an increase in heart rate and blood pressure, conjunctival suffusion, vasodilation, dry mouth and throat and a decrease in respiratory rate.
+The individual may also experience increased hunger (munchies). - D9-THC is rapidly metabolized to the inactive metabolite, Carboxy-THC.
+In urine, this major metabolite, Carboxy-THC is pursued due to D9-THC only being present in minute quantities.
+Carboxy-THC in urine has been conjugated with glucuronic acid to improve excretion.
+The detection time of Carboxy-THC in urine following marijuana use varies dependent upon various pharmacological factors such as the dose obtained, the route of administration, and the rates of metabolism and excretion. - 1.2 References - 1.2.1 Huestis, M.A., Mitchell, J.M. and Cone, E.J.
 Detection Times of Marijuana Metabolites in Urine by Immunoassay and GC-MS J. Anal.
 Tox.
 19:443-449, 1995. - 1.2.2 Huestis, M. Marijuana. pp. 269-304 in: Principles of Forensic Toxicology, Third Edition.
 Levine, B. ed., AACC, 2010. - 1.2.3 Cannabis in: Clark's Isolation and Identification of Drugs. pp. 423-425, Moffat, A.C. ed., Pharmaceutical Press: London, 1986.

-Toxicology AM #3: Qualitative 11- Issue Date: 07/27/2023 nor-9-THC-D9-COOH (Carboxy- Page 13 of 101 Issuing Authority: Quality Manager
+Toxicology Analytical Methods Toxicology AM #3: Qualitative 11nor-9-THC-D9-COOH (Carboxy- Page 12 of 97 THC) in Urine Revision 18 Issue Date: 12/15/2023 Issuing Authority: Quality Manager